 Note: Income tax treaties provide some exemptions from U.S. federal income taxes, but do not generally provide exemptions for FICA/FUTA taxes.

 Non-resident aliens cannot claim the standard deduction.
 The benefits of the standard deduction are included in the existing wage withholding tables published in Publication 15, Circular E, Employer’s Tax Guide.
 Employers are instructed to add an additional amount to a non-resident alien’s wages.
 The employer determines the amount to be withheld by increasing the amount of wages paid by the additional amount (found in section 9 of Publication 15) before application of the income tax withholding tables.
-The additional amount is added to wages solely for calculating income tax withholding on the wages of the nonresident alien employee.
 The additional amount should not be included in any box on the employee's Form W-2 and does not increase the income tax liability of the employee.
 Also, the additional amount is not considered in determining the social security, Medicare, or FUTA tax liability of the employer or the employee.